 below with the real values from your project’s setting page.

 Great job!
-Just visit your Airbrake project’s Performance Dashboard to see route data for your app.
+If you’ve used this example in your app, you can visit your Airbrake project’s Performance Dashboard to see your performance data!
 Soon enough you’ll have more insights into your application’s performance.
 In the meantime why not check out the Performance Dashboard features.
-If you have questions about Performance Monitoring, visit the Performance Monitoring FAQ.
+Have questions about Performance Monitoring?
+Check out our Performance Monitoring FAQ for more information.

 Want to learn more?